Tell me more ×

 Example: I have a file in my "Q:" drive, \\cartman\users\emueller, and I want to send a link to the file foo.doc therein to coworkers.
-When I copy the file path (shift+right click, "copy as path") it gets the file name "Q:\foo.doc".
+When I copy the file path (shift+right click, "copy as path") it gets the file name "Q:\foo.doc" in the clipboard.
 This is unhelpful to others, who would need to see \\cartman\users\emueller\foo.doc to be able to consume the link.

-In Explorer it clearly knows it - in the address bar I see "Computer -> emueller (\\cartman\users) (Q:) ->".
+In Explorer it clearly knows the full path - in the address bar I see "Computer -> emueller (\\cartman\users) (Q:) ->".
 Is there a way to say "hey man copy that path as text with the \\cartman\users\emueller not the Q: in it?"

-I know I could just set up mapped network locations instead of the mapped drives for the ones that I set up personally and avoid this problem, but most of the mapped drives like the "users" share come from our IT policy.
+I know I could just set up mapped network locations instead of the mapped drives for the ones that I set up personally and avoid this problem, but most of the mapped drives like the "users" share come from our corporate IT policy and can't be overridden.
 I could just make a separate network location and then ignore my Q: drive but that's inconvenient (and they do it so they can move accounts across servers).
 Sure my emailed path might eventually break because I'm losing the drive letter indirection but that's OK with me.

 I had exactly the same problem -- not everyone had the same mapped drives as me, or mapped to the same letters.